 If these options aren’t open to you, all is not lost.
 The impact that defaults have on your credit score will reduce as time passes by.
 Especially if you’ve been managing your money well.
 Lenders often pay more attention to your recent financial behaviour than your old behaviour.

 Tip: You can check your credit report for free using the three main credit reference agencies in the UK: Experian, Equifax and TransUnion.
-You can also check your credit score for free using CredAbility, who works in partnership with Equifax.
+You can also check your credit score for free using our member-only platform CredAbility, which is powered by Equifax.

 7. Fix other mistakes on your credit report